mongodb-developer/angular-realm-graphql/README.md

-# Angular and The Realm GraphQL API Demo — Movie Catalog
+# Angular and GraphQL API Demo — Movie Catalog

 This is an app that demonstrates how to use Angular and the [Realm GraphQL API](https://www.mongodb.com/docs/realm/graphql/).